 In another tale from One Thousand and One Nights, a porter in Baghdad is hired by a group of young women to carry goods to a luxurious house filled with feasts, music, and laughter.

 Among them is a prince, cursed by an Ifrit into the form of an ape, his eyes filled with sorrow.
-The women explain that the Ifrit, consumed by jealousy, transformed the prince for falling in love with its daughter, a radiant jinn.
-The Ifrit had declared, “No mortal shall touch my kin!” and used its fiery power to bind the prince in this humiliating form, separating the lovers.
+The woman explain that the Ifrit, consumed by jealousy, transformed the prince for falling in love with its daughter, a radiant Jinn.
+The Ifrit had declared, “No mortal shall touch my kin!”
+It used its fiery power to bind the prince in this humiliating form, separating the lovers.

 The battle is fierce; the spirit unleashes fiery illusions, conjuring visions of burning cities and snarling beasts.
-One woman, skilled in exorcism, sacrifices herself, chanting divine words that turn the Ifrit to ash.
+One woman, skilled in exorcism, sacrifices herself, chanting divine words that turn the Jinn to ash.

 Ifrit vs Other Jinn